It’s sad when you look around.

 When we access God through His Word and prayer, our fellowship with each other grows.
 Through this fellowship, we deepen our access to God.

 Genuine fellowship with each other is what Jesus prescribes.
 Genuine fellowship within our church family is what we seek to practice.

 Our relationship with God is a shared joy as we each grow.
 That’s why we emphasize accessing God through His Word and prayer.
 The Greek used for fellowship in the NT is koinonia (koy-now-nee-uh).
-It is God’s call to shared participation in the life of His Son, Jesus Christ, our Lord.
-The more we enjoy fellowship with God, the more we enjoy fellowship with each other.
+It is God’s call to our shared participation in the life of His Son, Jesus Christ, our Lord.
+The more we fellowship with God, the more we enjoy fellowship with each other.

 These three easy ways to access God’s presence are practical.
 Read your Bible.
 Talk to God in prayer.
 Actively participate in fellowship with your church family.

 Not only are they practical, but they are also the most scriptural and spiritual thing you can do every day of the week.